Chapel of the Ascension

-4th-century church
+4th-century church (or churches)

+The first church was erected there a few years later, sometime between AD 384–390, by Poimenia, a wealthy Roman aristocratic woman from the imperial family, who financed the building of the Byzantine-style church "around Christ's last footprints."
 The first complex constructed on the site of the present chapel was known as Imbomon (Greek for "on the hill").
 It was a rotunda, open to the sky, surrounded by circular porticoes and arches.
-Sometime between AD 384–390, Poimenia, a wealthy and pious Roman aristocratic woman of the imperial family, financed the building of the Byzantine-style church "around Christ's last footprints."

-The Imbomon, as well as the nearby Eleona Basilica and other monasteries and churches on the Mount of Olives, were destroyed by the armies of the Persian Shah Khosrow II during the final phase of the Byzantine-Sassanid Wars in 614.
+The Imbomon, as well as the nearby Eleona Basilica and other monasteries and churches on the Mount of Olives, were destroyed by the armies of the Persian shah Khosrow II during the final phase of the Byzantine-Sassanid Wars in 614 (see Byzantine–Sasanian War of 602–628 and Sasanian conquest of Jerusalem).

+There is a later popular legend, which falsely attributes the first Ascension Church at this site to Empress Helena, claiming that during her pilgrimage to the Holy Land between 326 and 328 she identified two spots on the Mount of Olives as being associated with Jesus' life—the place of his Ascension, and a grotto associated with his teaching of the Lord's Prayer—and on her return to Rome, she ordered the construction of two sanctuaries at these locations.
+Christian historian Socrates Scholasticus, writing over a century later, only mentions that "[Helena] built [a] church on the mountain of the Ascension."

 7th-century church

 The church was rebuilt in the late 7th century.
 The Frankish bishop and pilgrim Arculf, in relating his pilgrimage to Jerusalem in about the year 680, described this church as "a round building open to the sky, with three porticoes entered from the south.
 Eight lamps shone brightly at night through windows facing Jerusalem.
 Inside was a central edicule containing the footprints of Christ, plainly and clearly impressed in the dust, inside a railing."
+Note that the footprints of Christ were "impressed in the dust", not stone.